jwcarter/small-rnd/readme.txt

 The rand_63.c generator uses a MWC32 generator with no lag.
 The new state X2 and C2 (where X2 is the lower 32-bits and C2 is the upper of a 64-bit number) are multipled with constants K1 and K2.
-The product of X2 and K1 has its upper and lower 32bits swapped and then is added to the product of C2 and K2 to make the new random number.
+The product of X2 and K1 has its upper and lower 32 bits swapped and then is added to the product of C2 and K2 to make the new random number.
 This generator has a period of ~2^63.

 The rand_126.c generator uses two MWC32 generators with no lag.
-The new 64 bits of state of each generator is added together to make the new random number.
+The new 64 bits of state of one generator has its upper and lower 32 bits swapped and then added to the new 64 bits of state of the other generator to make the new random number.
 This generator has a period of ~2^126.

 The rand_127.c generator uses a MWC32 generator with no lag and a AWC (Add with Carry) generator with no lag.
 The new state of the MWC32